|

 Minister was still able to obtain a licence.

-Fuel Coal is brought mostly from Douglas
+p.372 Fuel Coal is brought mostly from

-but carriage costs are high.
+from Wilsontown but carriage costs are high.

 Based on the 1935 OS